hany606/3D-scanner-ROS/README.md

 # 3D-scanner-ROS

-Note: My work is mainly in the branch of registration
+Note: My work is mainly in the "dev" and registration branchs.

 ## Dependencies:
 Complete pack of ROS Melodic and some control staff: